MikkelHJuul/wash/README.md

-# WASH - Wrapper for bASH
+# WASH - Wrapper for bash
 or "`wash` away your boilerplate"

 `wash` is a `bash` script that you can call with a bash file (or from your file via shebang). `wash` handles command invocation, variables and help-messages.